justinsurmani/BillSplitter/README.md

 Users can create an account on the register page by inputting an email and password which will then be stored in our firebase database.
 All future bills created by this user will be linked to their email in firebase and will be displayed on their profile page under bill history.
 Users can also add other registered emails to the bill which will then allow them to collaborate on the same bill from their respective devices.

 ## Team Members
-Angela Zhao
-Charity Hsu
-Doris Wei
-Justin Surmani
-Justin Vo
+Angela Zhao, Charity Hsu, Doris Wei, Justin Surmani, Justin Vo

 ## Tech Stack